kyl3song/kyl3song.github.io/_posts/DFIR/2021-01-11-KDFS 2020 Challenge Review (SQLite DB) [EN].md

 ## This Post Covers

-Digital Forensics Challenges are great way to study for Dforensic-newbies as well as those who are eager to learn sophisticated tech skills in this field.
+Digital Forensics Challenges are great way to study for Dforensic newbies as well as those who are eager to learn sophisticated tech skills in this field.

 By taking part in it, you can even learn forensic tech trends and get a good chance to check how you could deal with the new artifacts that are not very publicly known.